rust-lang/rust-forge/triage-procedure.md

 Otherwise, the reviewer should be pinged.
-It is a good idea to start the message with "Ping from Triage..." so that the concerned parties know it is coming from the triage team, and the message should be asing the reviewer to either review or update a review of the PR.
+It is a good idea to start the message with "Ping from Triage..." so that the concerned parties know it is coming from the triage team, and the message should be asking the reviewer to either review or update a review of the PR.
 If the reviewer has already been pinged, meaning more than 2 weeks have passed with no activity, another reviewer on their team should be pinged.
 Note that if the reviewer has expressed that they are busy, do